 Ironically Bayern have since changed their style and system somewhat since the introduction of the Raumdeuter and it may in fact not be suitable for replication of Pep’s latest dalliances such as the 3-4-3.

 The Legacy of the Raumdeuter

-While players such as Cruyff, Sindelar and Xavi have all interpreted the the dimensions of the field of play in new fangled and elaborate ways that have changed the way their successors viewed the game, it is fitting of the efficient nature of the Raumdeuter’s interpretation that he felt the need to categorise those that seek to control the space first and the ball second.
+While players such as Cruyff, Sindelar and Xavi have all interpreted the dimensions of the field of play in new-fangled and elaborate ways that have changed the way their successors viewed the game, it is fitting of the efficient nature of the Raumdeuter’s interpretation that he felt the need to categorise those that seek to control the space first and the ball second.